walkerkq/baby_data/sleep/baby_sleep.md

 weeks, her naps got short no matter if we held her or not, so we tried moving them into the Snoo, but didn’t get successful until week 12 or so.

+She started daycare at week 19, so midday naps happened there and not in the Snoo.
+We often had her take her first nap at home (my husband typically works second shift and can do daycare drop-off around 9) and nearly always put her down for a short catnap after I picked her up around 4:30.

 There is some variance between the Feed Baby and Snoo sleep sessions because Feed Baby is tracked manually, while the Snoo automatically